dastrukar/hdest-wimp/readme.md

 ![](https://cdn.discordapp.com/attachments/556402107909931008/865644938607460372/unknown.png)

 ## What?
 What's In My Pack?
-(WIMP) is an addon for [Hideous Destructor](https://codeberg.org/mc776/hideousdestructor) that changes the Backpack's UI, and adds some "viewing modes" that help you look through your backpack.
+(WIMP) is an addon for [Hideous Destructor](https://codeberg.org/mc776/hideousdestructor) that changes the Backpack's UI, and adds some "sorting modes" that help you look through your backpack.

 WIMP adds three modes to the Backpack.
 - All: The default backpack behaviour, shows all items.